Chapter 2: Adjudicative Factors

 In general, an officer must consider the totality of the circumstances and weigh all factors, favorable and unfavorable, when considering reformation of character in conjunction with GMC within the relevant period.
 See Ralich v.
-U.S., 185 F.2d 784 (1950) (Provided false testimony within the statutory period and operated a house of prostitution prior to the statutory period).
+United States, 185 F.2d 784 (1950) (Provided false testimony within the statutory period and operated a house of prostitution prior to the statutory period).
 See Marcantonio v.
-U.S., 185 F.2d 934 (1950) (Applicant had rehabilitated his character after multiple arrests before statutory period).
+United States, 185 F.2d 934 (1950) (Applicant had rehabilitated his character after multiple arrests before statutory period).
 The following factors may be relevant in assessing an applicant’s current moral character and reformation of character:

-Other law-abiding behavior (meeting financial obligations, paying taxes, etc.)
+Other law-abiding behavior (for example meeting financial obligations, paying taxes);

 C. Definition of Conviction

 1. Statutory Definition of Conviction for Immigration Purposes

 Most of the criminal offenses that preclude a finding of GMC require a conviction for the disqualifying offense or arrest.
 A “conviction” for immigration purposes means a formal judgment of guilt entered by the court.
 A conviction for immigration purposes also exists in cases where the adjudication of guilt is withheld if the following conditions are met: